 If you’re willing to roll up your sleeves and put the work in, updating your home can be done on the smallest of budgets.
-Decide how much you have to spend, and which changes you would most like to see, and use these tips to stretch your money as far as possible…
+Whether you’re doing it for your family’s benefit, or doing some DIY to make it more saleable – decide how much you have to spend, and which changes you would most like to see, and use these tips to stretch your money as far as possible…

 1. Paint, paint, paint!